ASisouphone/CIS-343/343-HW1/README.md

 <h1>Git Commands</h1>

 <b>git</b>
-- Show the Git help menu containing all the Git commands
+- Shows the Git help menu containing all the Git commands

 <b>git init</b>
 - Initializes a Git repository in the current directory